 For a detailed list of program features, please see the Feature Matrix document (PDF)

 Please see the support page for the latest release notes.
-There is also a short video availalbe from the tutorials page and example image-output on the samples page.
-The samples can be explored with Google Earth or viewed online with the Google Earth Plugin.
+There is also a short, (silent) video available from the tutorials page and example image-output on the samples page.
+The sample kml files can be explored with Google Earth Pro, the free desktop application.